wearemolecule/elektra/README.md

 Elektra is in pre-release mode, which means that signatures may change over time as we evolve the project to 1.0.
 Submissions are welcome.

-There are three primary methods implemented in the elektra project, although many constructs and sub-functions are currently public.
+These are the primary methods implemented in the elektra project, although many constructs and sub-functions are currently public.

 * create_prices
 * scrub_hourly_prices
 * convert
+* translateBlocks

 ## Create Prices
 This method creates block prices, given hourly prices for a period of time and a handful of other parameters.
 A key function of this method is that it validates whether enough prices have been submitted to do the calculation.
 So, if the `block` is 5x16, but a price is missing for a Wednesday at 11 AM, an exception will be thrown.
 Daylight Savings Time is also contemplated.